myTerminal/daily-prayers/README.md

 An automated prayer call alarm system for UNIX-like systems

-> Note: This alpha-quality software is expected to receive heavy updates in the coming weeks, InshaAllah.
-The implementation works on my test hardware and software, and though support for more setups will come soon, please feel free to contribute to make it more usable.
+> Note: This is an alpha-quality software and is expected to change with time.
+In its current state, the implementation works on my test hardware and software.
+As I expand support on a wider combination of systems, please feel free to contribute to make it more usable.

 ## Requirements

 ### Hardware

-You can run this software on any hardware that can run Linux or other UNIX-like systems.
+You can run this on any hardware that can run Linux or other UNIX-like systems.

 ### Software